 - Do not have any medical conditions that may delay and impair wound healing

 - Have a positive outlook and realistic goals for what body lift surgery can accomplish

 Body Lift Surgical Techniques

 The body lift procedure will take between four and six hours to perform.
 You will be under general anesthesia for the procedure.
-She will perform the procedure at a nearby accredited surgery center.
+Dr. Anderson will perform the procedure at a nearby accredited surgery center.
 In most situations, an overnight hospital stay is recommended for maximum patient comfort.

 STEPS TO PERFORMING A BODY LIFT